thaibault/weboptimizer/readme.md

     },
     ...

-For all availbale configuration possibilties pleas have a look at the * **package.json** file in this project since these values a extended on runtime.
+For all availbale configuration possibilties please have a look at the **package.json** file in this project since these values will be extended on runtime.

-Additionally its even possible to overwrite any value on runtime via a complete generic command line interface: The last argument should evaluate to a javaScript object witch will be used as source for exending the default behavoir.
+Additionally it's even possible to overwrite any value on runtime via a complete generic command line interface: The last argument should than evaluate to a javaScript object witch will be used as source for extending the default behavior.
 Any JavaScript will be supported:

     #!JSON

     npm run build '{module: {optimizer: uglifyJS: {compress: {warnings": false}}}}'

-If you're using webOptimizer in a toolchain were none printable or none unicode compatible symbols should be used (for example content which should replace placeholder) you can encode your javaScript expression as base64 code:
+If you're using webOptimizer in another toolchain were none printable or none unicode compatible symbols should be used (for example content which should replace placeholder) you can encode your javaScript expression as base64 code:

     #!bash